V4Fire/Client/src/components/friends/storage/README.md

 this.storage.remove('foo');
 ```

-## How to include this module to your component?
+## How to include this module in your component?

-By default, any component that inherited from [[iBlock]] has the `storage` property.
+By default, any component that inherits from [[iBlock]] has the `storage` property.

-## Why not to use `core/kv-storage`?
+## Why not use `core/kv-storage`?

 There are two reasons to use the `Storage` class instead of the pure `core/kv-storage` module.

 1. `Storage` wraps the `core/kv-storage` module with `Async` to prevent race conditions and memory leaks.

-2. `Storage` uses the `globalName` prop to store values to prevent conflicts between different components that store
-   data with the same key.
+2. `Storage` utilizes the `globalName` prop to store values, which helps prevent conflicts between different components that store data using the same key.

    ```typescript
    import iBlock, { component } from 'components/super/i-block/i-block';